 Click on LOCATION tab for map.
-Admission is $3.00 daily or $5.00 weekend pass to the public.
+Admission to show is $3.00 daily or $5.00 weekend pass to the public.
 Kids 12 and under is free. …more

 New additions to show grounds

 The Rural Smiths of Mid America, (blacksmith group) have been working on there building as well and it is progressing great.
 They can use some help on there project as well so jump in and help where you can.
 This group has been a great addition to our annual show and will be a great partner for years to come.
 In the coming weeks construction of this structure will help for a permanent place they can call home.